College: Robinson

 Biography

-Prior to beginning his PhD, Toby obtained an undergraduate degree in French and German from University College London, studying at the Sorbonne in his third year, and an MPhil from the University of Cambridge, with a thesis on aesthetic strategy and geo-politics in Franco-Algerian 'docu-fiction' (1975-2019).
-Toby has also worked as a translator (also in Paris) and studied in Germany, at the Universität zu Köln.
-In 2022, Toby returned to Cambridge as Crausaz-Wordsworth Scholar in the Humanities at Robinson College, where he is also recipient of a Vice-Chancellor's Award (Cambridge Trust).
+Toby obtained his BA in French and German from University College London, studying at the Sorbonne in Paris during his third year, and later took an MPhil from the University of Cambridge, with a thesis on aesthetic strategy and geo-politics in Franco-Algerian 'docu-fiction'.
+Toby has worked as a translator (also in Paris) and also studied in Germany, at the Universität zu Köln.
+In 2022, Toby returned to Cambridge as Crausaz-Wordsworth Scholar in the Humanities at Robinson College, where he is also the recipient of a Vice-Chancellor's Award from the Cambridge Trust.

-'The Colonial Milieu: Empire, State and the Architectonics of Modern French Scientific Thought (1830-1962)'
+Thesis title: 'The Colonial Milieu: Empire, State and the Architectonics of Modern French Thought'

-Placing figures including François-Joseph-Victor Broussais, Hippolyte Taine and Georges Canguilhem in their historical contexts, Toby's research traces imperial genealogies in modern French intellectual culture, casting light on the roles played by colonial policy in the formation — and mediation — of the modern French sciences humaines.
-In so doing, Toby seeks to contribute to a growing literature on the colonial histories of modern philosophical thought, and to problematise the place of colonialism in a tradition of French thinking fascinated, as Michel Foucault (1985) once characterised it, by intersections between knowledge, rationality and the history of 'despotisms'.
+Placing figures including François-Joseph-Victor Broussais, Émile Boutmy, Alain, Félicien Challaye, and Georges Canguilhem in their historical contexts, Toby's work contributes to a growing literature on the colonial histories of modern French thought by honing in on a foundational tradition of thinking concerned, as Michel Foucault once characterised it, by intersections between knowledge, rationality and the history of 'despotisms' (La vie : L'expérience et la science, 1985).

 Other research interests